-- 34. Any application for a permit has to contain data and information specifying: - (a) the purpose for the placement of the artificial reefs, - (b) the impact hypothesis, including health and safety considerations, - (c) the types, amounts and sources of the matter to be placed; - (d) the design which includes selecting appropriate materials and designing the detailed structure, based both on the purpose of the reef - (d) the location of the placement site(s) and distance from MPAs and fishing shoals; - (e) the history of previous placement operations and/or past activities with negative environmental impacts; - (f) the method of placement; and - (g) the proposed monitoring and reporting arrangements - (h) the proposed corrective and mitigating measures.
+- 34. Any application for a permit has to contain data and information specifying: - (a) the purpose for the placement of the artificial reefs, - (b) the impact hypothesis, including health and safety considerations, - (c) the types, amounts and sources of the matter to be placed; - (d) the design which includes selecting appropriate materials and designing the detailed - structure, based both on the purpose of the reef - (d) the location of the placement site(s) and distance from MPAs and fishing shoals; - (e) the history of previous placement operations and/or past activities with negative environmental impacts; - (f) [risk assessment that includes at least meteo-oceanographic and hydrographic features of the area, maritime safety, environment protection and procedures in case of incidents related to exploitation of the object;] - (g) the method of placement; - (h) the proposed monitoring and reporting arrangements; and - (i) the proposed corrective and mitigating measures.